 A primary problem associated with this type of testing is the type of impact surface or crushable nose used on the pendulum.
 A rigid nose greatly increases the impact forces applied to the pendulum while reducing the energy dissipation during the test.
 An excessively soft nose will minimize impact forces and maximize energy dissipation associated with the tested feature.
-Although simulated soft noses have been developed for subcompact and minisize vehicles (19, 85), these devices may be out of date.
-Nose assembly systems should be evaluated to ensure that they accurately replicate modern vehicles.
+Although simulated soft noses have been developed for subcompact and minisize vehicles (17, 81), these devices were developed to simulate vehicle models that are over 25 years old.
+Nose assembly systems must be redeveloped to more accurately replicate modern vehicles.

 Pendulum testing is frequently used to evaluate the performance of breakaway structures such as luminaire and sign supports.
 Such systems often absorb more impact energy during low-speed crashes than during high-speed impacts.
 As a result, pendulums are an inexpensive method for evaluating the low-speed performance of prototype design alternatives.
 Some breakaway systems have been placed into service based solely on pendulum testing.
 The acceptance of safety features based on such testing is left to the discretion of the user agency.

+208 | Manual for Assessing Safety Hardware

 Pendulums can also be used for dynamic testing of various safety feature components.
 For example, pendulums are often used for dynamic testing of barrier posts embedded in soil and crash cushion attenuator elements.
 This type of testing is not sensitive to the design of the pendulum’s crushable nose and can yield valuable information with a rigid impact surface.

-D1.6 Drop Mass/Dynamic Test Device
+D1.6 DROP MASS/DYNAMIC TEST DEVICE

-These facilities generally involve a rigid striking mass or plate that strikes a test specimen at prescribed velocities.
+These facilities generally involve a rigid striking mass or plate that strikes a test specimen at pre- scribed velocities.
 Drop mass devices can be used to test large components and assemblies under low-speed dynamic conditions.
-Dynamic test devices are not limited to low test speeds, but specimen sizes are generally very limited.
+Dynamic test devices are not limited to low test speeds, but speci- men sizes are generally very limited.
 As a result, these devices are limited to tests of scale models or relatively small components of a safety feature.
 Although these test methods have proven to be quite valuable, developers should be aware of the problems associated with both test methods.
 Low test speeds associated with drop test facilities can lead to the same strain rate sensitivities associated with static testing.
-Further, since dynamic testing devices accelerate and decelerate the impact plate over relatively short distances, the velocity of the strike plate can vary significantly during the test event.
-In this case, strain rate sensitivities can make test results virtually useless since the test velocity is not constant.
+Further, since dynamic testing devices accelerate and decelerate the impact plate over relatively short distances, the velocity of the strike plate can vary signifi cantly during the test event.
+In this case, strain rate sensitivities can make test results virtually useless since the test veloc- ity is not constant.

-D1.7 Scale Model
+D1.7 SCALE MODEL

 Scale model testing involves constructing models of safety features and test vehicles to a reduced scale.
-The complexity of modeling automobile sheet metal crush, tire–pavement interaction, and suspension behavior has limited the application of these procedures for development of most roadside safety features.
-However, scale modeling can be useful during the development phases of safety features where most vehicle properties are of secondary importance, such as impact attenuation devices (31).
+The complexity of modeling automobile sheet metal crush, tire-pavement interaction, and suspension behavior has limited the application of these procedures for development of most roadside safety features.
+However, scale modeling can be useful during the development phases of safety features where most vehicle properties are of secondary importance, such as impact attenua- tion devices (29).
 This technique may yield useful information about the gross motion of a vehicle during impact with selected safety features.
 Uncertainties associated with modeling of connection designs and material properties have continued to limit the usefulness of these procedures.

-D1.8 Bogie Test
+D1.8 BOGIE TEST